AgnostiqHQ/covalent/doc/source/api/config.rst

 .. tip::

-    Each executer comes with its own configuration parameters that is stored in this same config file config file.
+    Each executor comes with its own configuration parameters that is stored in this same config file config file.
     For example, for SSH plugin, we have the following settings:

     .. code:: shell